joeatbayes/IOTMeshProxy/README.md

                     sent as a broadcast message.
 Receiving nodes that are in pairing mode will respond with PAIR-REQ message.

-     02 - PAIR-REQ - Pairing response followed by Local public key.
-Used by original sender of PAIRM to indicate a desire to create a pair.
+     02 - PAIR-REQ - Pairing response Used by original  by receiver of PAIRM to indicate a desire to create a pair.
 Once sent both nodes will add the other as active peer using Pre- shared key to encrypt the channel.
 Once sent the receiver of PAIRM will send PAIR-RAND to the partner.
 On devices where a user interface is possible this message will include PIN